elsehow/async-storage-tree/README.md

 - getChildren(id): Promise[List[Object]]

 Get the children of an object with a given `id`.
 Returns an empty list if node has no children.
+If `id` is `null`, will get children of the root node.

 - getParent(id): Promise[Object]

 Get the parent of a node with a given `id`.
+Promise resolves to `null` if called on root node.

 - createChild(id, obj): Promise

 Create `obj` as a new child of the leaf node with a given `id`.
+If `id` is `null`, will create child of the root node.

+- remove(id): Promise

+Removes node `id`.